benjabenn/HACK110_23F_GAME/README.md

 ## Workshop Points of Discussion
 - Gitignore the pycache folder
+- Using a lot of built-in methods and classes (read documentation, tutorials, and google your questions!)
 - Making a player that moves with arrow keys (dict with pressed keys)
 - Making a moving background with a simple surface
 - How to make a win zone (just an invisible long sprite)